Thomas Hart Benton (politician): Jacksonian democracy

 Benton was the author of the first Homestead Acts, which encouraged settlement by giving land grants to anyone willing to work the soil.
 He pushed for greater exploration of the West, including support for his son-in-law John C. Frémont's numerous treks.
-He pushed hard for public support of the intercontinental railway and advocated greater use of the telegraph for long-distance communication.
+He pushed hard for public support of the transcontinental railway and advocated greater use of the telegraph for long-distance communication.
 He was also a staunch advocate of the disenfranchisement and displacement of Native Americans in favor of European settlers.

 He was an orator and leader of the first class, able to stand his own with or against fellow senators Daniel Webster, Henry Clay, and John C. Calhoun.
-Although an expansionist, his personal morals made him opposed to greedy or underhanded behavior—thus his opposition to Fifty-Four Forty.
+Although an expansionist, his personal morals made him opposed to greedy or underhanded behavior—thus his opposition to "Fifty-Four Forty".
 Benton advocated the annexation of Texas and argued for the abrogation of the 1819 Adams-Onís Treaty in which the United States relinquished claims to that territory, but he was opposed to the machinations that led to its annexation in 1845 and the Mexican–American War.
 He believed that expansion was for the good of the country, and not for the benefit of powerful individuals.

 On February 28, 1844, Benton was present at the USS Princeton explosion when a cannon misfired on the deck while giving a tour of the Potomac River.
 The incident killed at least seven people, including United States Secretary of State Abel P. Upshur and United States Secretary of the Navy Thomas W. Gilmer, and wounded over twenty.
 Benton was one of the injured, but his injury was not serious and he did not miss one day from the Senate.